Visit us to meet with the best orthopedic surgeons in Orange County.

 As a patient, you have access to the best orthopedic surgeons in Orange County right in our office.
-Contact us today to learn how we can help you schedule a consultation and to learn more about the orthopedic services that we provide.
+Contact us today to see how we can help you to:

 Facts About Orthopedic Surgeon Education and Training

 An orthopedic surgeon is a surgical physician that has received additional training in order to diagnose and perform the preoperative, operative and postoperative treatments needed to resolve diseases and injuries in a person’s musculoskeletal system.
 Most patients are referred to an orthopedic surgeon for specialty care.
 In order to become a qualified and board certified orthopedic surgeon and practice medicine in Orange County and the state of California, about 14 years of formal education are required.
 These years include four years of study in an accredited college or university with any major, followed by four years of study and then graduation from medical school.
 Upon graduating from medical school, the physician completes five years of focused studies in an orthopedic residency program at a teaching medical center.
 Most orthopedic surgeons take at least one additional year of specialty training so that they can focus on an area of expertise, such as orthopedics of the knee or shoulder.
 Most orthopedic surgeons complete the board certification process.
 In order to become bard certified, an orthopedic surgeon participates in a peer-review process and passes an oral and a written exam that demonstrates expertise in orthopedic surgery.